uwescience/myria-website/projects.markdown

 All the above ideas are brought together in a new Big Data management system called Myria that we are currently building as a cloud service.

-We will be presenting a demo of Myria at SIGMOD 2014:
+We presented a demo of Myria at SIGMOD 2014:

 *D. Halperin, V. T. Almeida, L. L. Choo, S. Chu, P. Koutris, D. Moritz, J. Ortiz, V. Ruamviboonsuk, J. Wang, A. Whitaker, S. Xu, M. Balazinska, B. Howe, and D. Suciu.*
 [Demonstration of the Myria Big Data Management Service](publications/Halperin_Myria_demo_SIGMOD_2014.pdf), SIGMOD 2014.